GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

 1. Run the following command to deploy the GKE Standard Cluster and Node Pool.

-    Starting at the root of this repo run the following:

     ```sh
-    cd services/private-gke/client-experimentation/gke-standard
     kubectl apply -f container-cluster.yaml; kubectl apply -f container-nodepool.yaml
     ```